-The first thing that impresses is the formatting, layout and presentation.
-The headline was dramatic enough but the experience of clicking through it and scrolling through the introduction was brilliantly effective, sensitive and powerful.
-After clicking the headline I saw a single sentence (the lede, I suppose) in large black type on a blank white background.
+The first thing that impresses me is the formatting, layout, and presentation.
+The headline was dramatic enough, but the experience of clicking through it and scrolling through the introduction was brilliantly effective, sensitive, and powerful.
+After clicking the headline, I saw a single sentence (the lede, I suppose) in large black type on a blank white background.

 As I contemplated the enormity of the statement, four small and colorful abstract images slowly appeared in a reverse fade.
 The images were anonymized photographs of children—presumably, but obviously.
-Without the context of the headline and lede the images look benign, as if they could be simple, innocent snapshots.
-Then the words, “scroll to continue” appear.
+Without the context of the headline and lede, the photos look benign, as if they could be simple, innocent snapshots.
+Then the words “scroll to continue” appear.

-As I scrolled through three more screens, the images accompanying the words multiplied until they obscured they obscured the screen.
-This introductory sequence was an elaborate and effective trigger warning that let me know that what I was about to read would be dramatic, disturbing and, possibly, overwhelming.
-Which, as the article details, is the same effect on the investigators who must endure witnessing the original photos to investigate the crimes they represent.
+As I scrolled through three more screens, the images accompanying the words multiplied until they obscured the screen.
+This introductory sequence was an elaborate and effective trigger warning that let me know that what I was about to read would be dramatic, disturbing, and, possibly, overwhelming.

-I’ve been reading the Times for forty years and during that time I have been critical of some of their editorial decisions, especially of late.
-I was disappointed enough to cancel my subscription at least three times in the last couple years but I always resubscribed and an article like this devastatingly profound story illustrates why.
-Such a story must not only be told, it must be told while balancing the need to convey hard facts with sensitivity to the victims, the investigators and the readers.
+I’ve been reading the Times for forty years, and during that time, I have been critical of some of their editorial decisions, especially of late.
+I was disappointed enough to cancel my subscription at least three times in the last couple of years.
+Still, I always resubscribed, and an article like this devastatingly profound story illustrates why.
+Such a story must be told, but it must also be told while balancing the need to convey hard facts with sensitivity to the victims, the investigators, and the readers.
 This, The Times does with aplomb.

 The people who object to trigger warnings are ignorant at best and perpetrators at worst.
 I have never needed a trigger warning.
-But if I told you that I found discussion of rape to be traumatizing what does it gain you to initiate that discussion?
-And on you, or someone else’s, terms?
-I don’t need trigger warnings but many people do.
+But if I told you that I found the discussion of rape to be traumatizing, what does it gain you to initiate that discussion?
+And on your, or someone else’s, terms?
+I don’t need trigger warnings, but many people do.

-When what happened to me happened to me, my brain was rewired to be on constant alert.
-In one violent moment, my brain became programmed to hide the memory of an experience, while it simultaneously recorded a myriad of factors to recognize henceforth as existential warning signs.
+When what happened to me happened, my brain was rewired to be on constant alert.
+In one violent moment, my brain became programmed to hide the memory of an experience while it simultaneously recorded a myriad of factors to recognize henceforth as existential warning signs.